Modeling and solving the multimodal car- and ride-sharing problem

-The company operates a finite number of vehicles at each depot and provides possibilities to use other modes of transport such as public transportation, bikes, taxis or walk.
+The company operates a finite number of vehicles at each depot and provides possibilities to use other modes of transport such as public transport, bikes, taxis or walk.
 We assume no start-up cost is associated with vehicles, and depots must have a specific number of vehicles at the beginning and end of the day.
 With this we assume that we do not have to account for relocations of cars.
 The employee specifies which modes can be used, since e.g., a person without a driving license cannot be the driver of a car.
-Moreover, the cars are only interchanged at the depots/offices.
-This restriction is given from the project partners as changing cars at customer locations would imply too much inconvenience.
+Moreover, the cars are only interchanged at the depots.
+This restriction is given from the project partners as changing cars at customer locations would imply too much inconvenience and they reported limited acceptance for handing over cars during a trip.
+For example, as the meetings of different users are usually not at the same location and/or time, one would need additional {meeting} points and/or times for the hand-over of the car.
 Further we consider ride-sharing, which is allowed between users, even when two rides do not have the same origin and/or destination.
 Ride-sharing may at most involve one co-rider.
 For further details on users, trips and MOTs see Section~\ref{sec:userstripsmots}.
 Ride-sharing is described in more detail in Section~\ref{sec:ride-sharing}.